mykelalvis/FATESRD/fate-srd.com/odds-and-ends/Fateful Concepts - Hacking Contests.md

 ## Hostile Invocations

-Whenever you invoke another player character's aspects against them---notably but not only consequences---that's a **hostile invocation**, and that character's player gets the [[fate point]].
-This rule is [[Invoking and Compelling Aspects|an important part of Fate]], because it's a way to give a player [[fate point]]s.
+Whenever you [[invoke]] another player character's aspects against them---notably but not only [[consequences]]---that's a **hostile invocation**, and that character's player gets the [[fate point]].
+This rule is an important part of Fate, because it's a way to give a player [[fate point]]s.
 But this doesn't just count for character aspects!
-If there's an aspect effectively attached to or controlled by a PC, like some aspect-worthy gear they're holding or an advantage they created, and it's invoked against that character, that's a hostile invocation.
+If there's an aspect effectively attached to or controlled by a PC, like some [[aspect]]-worthy gear they're holding or an advantage they created, and it's [[invoke]]d against that character, that's a hostile invocation.

 If that aspect isn't invoked directly against the character, but the action works against that character's interests (which is generally the only reason you could invoke someone else's aspect), that player still gets the [[fate point]].
 This rule is key to remember when one player hostilely invokes another's aspect.

 [[Fate Point]]s from hostile invocations can't be spent on the situation where they're gained.
 They're available starting on the next scene.
 (Otherwise, you could just spend back and forth and draw a contest out by invoking and counter-invoking each other.)

-Oh, and usually everyone can invoke [On Fire] even if one character deliberately created it as an advantage, because no one actually controls that aspect.
+Oh, and usually everyone can invoke `On Fire` even if one character deliberately created it as an advantage, because no one actually controls that aspect.
 (Unless you're talking about magic or something else that grants control, hence "usually.")

 ## Chases as Contests